Master of Information Technology Management

 Graduates of the Master of Information Technology Management may pursue employment in areas that use computing technology to operate and expand business endeavours.
 The course has been specifically designed for graduates who are currently moving along, or seeking to move along, a career path through managerial roles such as project manager, program manager, general manager of operations, chief information officer or chief technology officer.

-The Master of Information Technology Management has been developed under the guidelines of the Australian Computer Society (ACS) http://www.acs.org.au/ and it has been accredited by the ACS as a professional level course in information technology.
+The Master of Information Technology Management has been developed under the guidelines of the Australian Computer Society (ACS) http://www.acs.org.au/ and has been accredited by the ACS as a professional level course in Information Technology.

 The University of Sydney is a research intensive institution with a strong track record of technology transfer and commercialisation.
 Research activities in the School of Information Technologies focus on algorithmics and applications, enterprise computing, human-centred computing, and IT applications in health care.
 If you would like to be part of Sydney's IT research community, you may consider applying for admission to a higher degree by research.
 Students completing a research degree undertake supervised research and submit a written thesis at the completion of their studies in the degree of Master of Philosophy or Doctor of Philosophy